Mary Kalin Arroyo

-Dr. Mary Therese Kalin-Arroyo was born in 1944 in New Zealand.
+Mary Therese Kalin Arroyo (born in 1944, New Zealand) is a New Zealand botanist based in Chile.
 She is currently a professor of biology at the University of Chile.
 Kalin-Arroyo is notable for revising the indigenous genus Ourisia and discovering several new species in New Zealand.
 Her studies have also led to the designation of central Chile as a biodiversity hotspot.

 Early life and education

 She earned her BSc honors degree at the University of Canterbury in Christchurch, New Zealand in graduating with first class honours in 1967.
 She then completed her Ph.D in Botany from UC Berkeley in 1971.
 The following year, Kalin-Arroyo did a post-doctoral with Peter Raven at the New York Botanical Garden.

 In 1978, she married her husband Manuel Arroyo and together with their son, moved to the University of Chile where she would work as an associate professor.
 Dr. Kalin-Arroyo would later become a full professor in 1984.
 Currently, she is the director of the Institute for Ecology and Biodiversity at the University of Chile.